Intermodalics/pickit-docs/docs/documentation/calibration/index.rst

 .. warning::
-  If after calibration the Pickit camera has been relocated or rotated relatively to the robot base, a new robot camera calibration is required before picking, even if the motion was small.
+  If after calibration the Pickit camera has been relocated or rotated relatively to the robot base, a new robot-camera calibration is required before picking, even if the motion was small.

 .. important::
-  After finishing robot camera calibration, don't forget to check the calibration result.
+  After finishing robot-camera calibration, don't forget to check the calibration result.
 Go to :ref:`checking-robot-camera-calibration` to know how.